It’s one of those things that you think will never happen to you.

 She didn’t have to worry at all.

 The loving husband had realized how cheap term life insurance was and bought a lot of it.
-With the amount of life insurance that her husband had thoughtfully taken out on himself, her and the kids were set.
+With the amount of life insurance that her husband had thoughtfully taken out on himself through one of the best life insurance companies, her and the kids were set.

 She wouldn’t have to work again.